stolksdorf/smart-objects/README.md

 	});

-Each strict object should have a `props` object outlining the properties you care about, along with their type.
+Each smart object should have a `props` object outlining the properties you care about, along with their type.
 On creation, those properties are defaulted to that type's default value.
 So in our example,`loggedInUser.posts` will actually be initialized as an empty array.
 You get and set these properties just as you would normally, no worrying about `.set()` or `.get()` functions.

 	var loggedInUser = UserModel.create({ name : 'Bromley'});